Claudiu-Ionel/Body-Sculpting/README.md

 - **Exercise List**

-  - This section containes the selected exercises.
+  - This section contains the selected exercises.
   - Here users can select the difficulty of the selected exercises.
   - After selecting the difficulty, new information related to the exercises will be shown.
     ![Screenshot of difficulty in exercises](./assets/images/readme-images/exercise-difficulty-selection.gif)